benmat/fedora-install/README.md

 ### Better looking fonts

-Fedora doesn't come prepackaged with some patches and settings you'll need for your fonts to look good.
+Fedora doesn't come prepackaged with some patches and settings you'll need for your fonts to look sharp.
 Install RPM Fusion's version of FreeType (that comes with subpixel anti-aliasing) and configure hinting.

 ```sh
 $ sudo yum install freetype-freeworld
 $ sudo curl -o /etc/fonts/local.conf https://raw.githubusercontent.com/benmat/fedora-install/master/fontconfig.xml
 ```

-Just restart any applications to use the new changes.
+Restart any applications to use the new changes.

-A lot of webpages will have missing fonts, one solution for complete coverage is to install the Microsoft fonts.
+Many webpages will have missing fonts, one solution for complete coverage is to install the Microsoft fonts.

 ```sh
 $ sudo yum install cabextract xorg-x11-font-utils